 Chopped dark chocolate (or chocolate chips, your call)

 Preheat the oven to 350 and line a baking sheet with parchment paper.
+Make the flax egg and let it sit for at least 5 minutes.
 Mix dry, toss in melted coconut oil, flax/egg, vanilla, maple, chopped chocolate; mix – these are not finicky cookies!
 Roll into balls and place on lined baking sheet, flattening them slightly.
+Top with flaky salt.
 Bake for 10-12 on parchment at 350 if using whole wheat flour; bake for 12-16 if using brown rice flour.

 Let cool a few minutes on the baking sheet, then transfer to a cooling rack to cool completely.
 I like to store mine in the fridge – they get extra dense and chewy that way.
 They do best wrapped in foil on the counter or in a slightly less than airtight container on the counter (I prefer plastic over glass since glass can make them go soft).